Szandor72/wirsindohana-survey/README.md

 ![WirSindOhana](/src/client/resources/wirsindohana.png?raw=true "WirSindOhana")

-# wirsindohana - survey
+# WirSindOhana - Survey

-All source code for our [WirSindOhana Survey](https://wirsindohana.herokuapp.com)
+All source code for our [WirSindOhana Survey](https://wirsindohana.herokuapp.com) App on Heroku.
+An app where Trailblazers can suggest topics/learning goals for their community meetings.

 ## How to start?